jiangyzy/GOAE/README.md

 }
 ```
 ## :mailbox: Contact
-If your have any comments or questions, please open a new issue or feel free to contact Ziyang Yuan (yuanzy22@mails.tsinghua.edu).
+If you have any comments or questions, please open a new issue or feel free to contact Ziyang Yuan (yuanzy22@mails.tsinghua.edu).